-- 1LoD: Business lines, mainly Corporate and Investment Banking and Global Financial Markets, are the CCR risk owners.
-Treasury and Asset and Liability management (ALM) units are also CCR risk owners using respective transactions to manage liquidity and hedge the balance sheet.
-Within banking groups, CCR risk owners can be located both at subsidiary and group level. - 2LoD: In general, CCR falls under the credit risk 2LoD.
-Many institutions have a dedicated 2LoD team responsible for CCR, with specific know-how and risk monitoring tools. - 3LoD: With regard to the role of internal audit, it was noted that IMM institutions and institutions that are more active in derivatives trading perform more detailed internal audits on CCR governance and management on a more frequent basis.
+- 1LoD: Business lines, mainly corporate and investment banking and global financial markets, are the CCR risk owners.
+Treasury and asset and liability management (ALM) units are also CCR risk owners using appropriate transactions to manage liquidity and hedge the balance sheet.
+Within banking groups, CCR risk owners can be located at both subsidiary and group level. - 2LoD: In general, CCR falls under the credit risk 2LoD.
+Many institutions have a dedicated 2LoD team responsible for CCR, with specific know-how and risk monitoring tools. - Third line of defence (3LoD): With regard to the role of internal audit, it was noted that IMM institutions and institutions that are more active in derivatives trading perform more detailed internal audits on CCR governance and management on a more frequent basis.

-Some of the most sophisticated, globally active banks with large CCR exposures and more intensive business relationships with risky counterparties (such as hedge funds) have dedicated risk teams in the 1LoD.
+Some of the most sophisticated globally active banks with large CCR exposures and more intensive business relationships with risky counterparties (such as hedge funds) have dedicated risk teams in the 1LoD.
 However, those teams appeared to be able to ensure an adequate coverage of all relevant counterparties only in a few cases.